Average Motorcycle Accident Compensation Amounts in California

 - Pain and suffering;

-- Scarring and disfigurement, which can be considerable for the victim of a motorcycle crash;
+- Scarring and disfigurement, which can be considered for the victim of a motorcycle crash;

 - Losses based upon how your injuries impact your personal relationships; and,